bitterlox/sicp/exercises/1.23/explaination.md

 1000000000039 | 660 | 0 | 661
 1000000000061 | 640 | 30 | 668
 1000000000063 | 560 | 0 | 561

+---

+ok so i don't want to run any sort of calculations to prove this but, eye-balling it it's def faster, as most of the excution times in the second table are lower than the ones in the other table for the same prime, but it seems that it's still growing at about sqrt(n).
+I think what this improvement did is remove a constant amount of steps from all calculations, but didn't significantly alter the order of growth away from sqrt(n)